Population Investigation Committee

 The Population Investigation Committee is a United Kingdom social research group founded in 1936 by the council of the British Eugenics Society.

 Its original members included David V. Glass, Griselda Rowntree and J.W.B.
 Douglas.
 Since the second world war it has been housed at the London School of Economics (LSE).

-The PIC founded a journal, Population Studies and also a Scholarship Fund for UK students studying for masters degrees in demography.
+The PIC founded a journal, Population Studies and also a Scholarship Fund for UK students studying for master's degrees in demography.

 Formation

 The origins of the PIC lie in an annual lecture of the Eugenics Society.
 On 16 February 1935, the Society's Galton Lecture was delivered by Sir Alexander Carr-Saunders, Charles Booth Chair of Social Science at the University of Liverpool, and Chairman of the Eugenics Society's Positive Eugenics Committee.
 Entitled ‘Eugenics in the Light of Population Trends’, Carr-Saunders's lecture drew attention to the falling birth rate in Britain and his fears for what this meant for British society.

 Carr-Saunders argued for a more structured approach to the topic of population and the creation of a "coherent population policy".
 It was towards these ends that the Council of the Eugenics Society formed a research body – the Population Investigation Committee - in 1936.

-At the first meeting of the PIC on 15 June 1936, Carr-Saunders was elected Chairman of the Committee, C.P.
+At the first meeting of the PIC on 15 June 1936, Carr-Saunders was elected Chairman of the committee, C.P.
 Blacker the General Secretary, and David Glass the Research Secretary.
 It was also resolved that the PIC would be an independent organisation to the Eugenics Society (and to other organisations who had appointed representatives to the PIC).

 Despite Carr-Saunders original call for a "coherent population policy", the PIC's originating remit was towards research, not in formulating policy.
 As such, the PIC played a major role in a number of national surveys which sought to investigate the "medical, economic and social factors affecting changes in the population".